Archaeology of Oman: Samad Late Iron Age

 Samad LIA sites scatter over an estimated 17,000 km^{2} (6,600 sq mi) bordered to the west in Izkī, to the north in the capital area, to the south Jaʿlān, and to the east at the coast.
 An assemblage attributable to the Samad period is absent in the Bāṭinah and is limited basically to the Sharqīyah province.
 Samad al-Shan and smaller sites, such as al-Akhdhar, al-Amqat, Bawshar and al-Bustan, are type-sites for this non-writing population, with mostly hand-made pottery, copper-alloy, and iron artefacts.
 Reoccurring pottery wares and shapes, small finds, as well as a few grave structure types define the Samad Late Iron Age assemblage.

 Where the soil is deep enough, individual stone-built graves are sunk into the earth.
 Such classical Samad graves have a low wall on the roof near the north-western end perpendicular to the long axis.
 They contain flexed skeletons, with the men usually are placed on the right side and the women usually on the left, their heads generally point toward the south-east.

 Few fragmentary settlements—Mahaliya, al-Nejd, Nejd Madirah, Qaryat al-Saiḥ in Wadi Maḥram, Samad al-Shan sites S1, S7, ʿUmq al-Rabaḫ, Ṭīwī site TW2—have been documented.

-Imported Abiel tetradrachm found in the Late Iron Age settlement al-Nejd in eastern Oman.